henrik242/envps/README.md

 Links
 -----
-* `envps` is based on functionality from https://github.com/time-killer-games/xproc.
+* `envps` is based on functionality from [an old version](https://github.com/henrik242/xproc/tree/fd06a3e5978c99a33ef57bc13b577eab8648cdcd) of https://github.com/samuelvenable/xproc.
 Thanks!
 * The Homebrew formula is hosted at https://github.com/henrik242/homebrew-brew/blob/main/Formula/envps.rb